Share ConsumerLab.com's information with family and friends — or just send to yourself. Simply provide an email address below.

 Supplements from China: Coronavirus Risk?

-Question: Can I get the new coronavirus from supplements from China?
+Question: Can I get the new coronavirus (2019-nCoV) from supplements from China?

 Answer: Many of the ingredients used in dietary supplements come from China.
-Even supplements that are "made in the U.S." may include ingredients from China, where the 2019 Novel Coronavirus (2019-nCoV) is believed to have originated.
+Even supplements that are "made in the U.S." may include ingredients from China, where the 2019 Novel Coronavirus or 2019-nCoV (causing the disease known as COVID-19) is believed to have originated.
 Due to temporary shutdowns of businesses in some areas of China, there may be disruptions in the supply of these ingredients from China.
 There is no requirement for a dietary supplement to list the country of origin of its ingredients, so your question is a valid one.

 However, according to the U.S. Centers for Disease Control and Prevention (the CDC), "In general, because of poor survivability of these coronaviruses on surfaces, there is likely very low risk of spread from products or packaging that are shipped over a period of days or weeks at ambient temperatures."
 "Currently there is no evidence to support transmission of 2019-nCoV associated with imported goods and there have not been any cases of 2019-nCoV in the United States associated with imported goods."